ColinWttt/godot-rust-book-chinese/src/toolchain/godot-version.md

 API version <= runtime version
 ```

-### 为什么支持多个版本?
+### Why support multiple versions?

-The choice you have in the context of gdext is the **API version**.
-If you just make a game on your own, the defaults are typically good enough.
+The choice you have in the context of godot-rust is the **API version**.
+If you just make a game on your own, the defaults are typically
+good enough.

 Explicitly selecting an API version can be helpful in the following scenarios: